 The Active9 probiotics are included and provide live, active cultures that are specific to a dog’s GI tract.
 Probiotics are essential for digestive health and a healthy immune system.
 Vitamin E and selenium are antioxidants that support overall health, while the salmon oil provides omega fatty acids and DHA.
 On the downside, this recipe has tomato pomace and canola oil, which are considered controversial ingredients.

 What Other Users Are Saying

-Here’s what other reviewers are commenting about Kirkland dog food:
+Here’s what other reviewers are commenting about Kirkland Signature dog food: